Tools to Screen the Best!

 “A service whose business consists primarily of recruiting and hiring its own employees and assigning them to other organizations to support or supplement their workforces, or to provide assistance in special work situations such as employee absences, skill shortages, and seasonal workloads, or to perform special assignments or projects.”

-Matura Farrington Staffing Services has provided the following information and guidelines to assist companies in evaluating their current and future staffing agencies.
-This information is provided for general informational purposes only.
-It is not intended to constitute legal advice.
+Matura Farrington Staffing Services has provided the following information and guidelines to assist companies in evaluating their current and future temporary services firms.

 Employment Status of Temporary Employees:

 Do you know the employment status of your temporary workers?

 W-2 Employees: In general, a temporary employee who performs work at a client’s site on behalf of a staffing agency will be considered a W-2 employee by the Employment Development Department (EDD) of California.
 With W-2 employees, the employer (in this case the staffing agency) must perform all payroll functions and tax obligations for the employee, including handling expense reimbursements, and providing workers’ compensation insurance.
 This is the ideal co-employment relationship between a staffing agency and a client because the staffing agency has established itself as the primary employer thus aiding the client in the reduction of risks and liabilities.